Hodge theory of Kloosterman connections: Introduction

 \end{thm}

-Broadhurst and Roberts conjecture that the elusive invariants take the values \hbox{$r_k=\flr{\sfrac{k}{6}}$} and $\varepsilon_k=(-1)^{t_k}$, with $t_k$ given by the formula where $\delta_{8\ZZ}$ is the characteristic function of multiples of $8$.
+The above formulas for $\Lambda_k(s)$ match the numerical observations made by Broadhurst and Roberts in \cite[Eq.\,(128)]{Broadhurst16} and~\cite{Broadhurst17, Roberts17}, up to replacing their variable $s$ with $s-2$ due to a Tate twist.
+For even $k$, they also conjecture that the elusive invariants take the values \hbox{$r_k=\flr{\sfrac{k}{6}}$} and $\varepsilon_k=(-1)^{t_k}$, with $t_k$ given by the formula

+where $\delta_{8\ZZ}$ is the characteristic function of multiples of $8$.
 We explain in \ref{subsec:epsilon} \textit{infra} how the last three terms above fit with the local computations at odd primes in $S$ and at infinity.

-Theorems \ref{thm:intro-k-odd} and \ref{thm:intro-k-even} were previously known only for $k \leq 8$.
+Theorems \ref{thm:intro-k-odd} and \ref{thm:intro-k-even} were previously only known for $k \leq 8$.
 The first four cases are straightforward, as the $L$-function is trivial for $k=1, 2, 4$ and agrees, for $k=3$, with the shifted Dirichlet $L$-function $L(\chi_{3}, s-2)$ of the non-trivial quadratic character modulo $3$.
-The next four cases can all be related to holomorphic Hecke cusp forms on the upper half plane, as indicated in the table below.
+In the next four cases, the $L$-function can be expressed in terms of a Hecke cusp form for some congruence subgroup~$\Gamma_0(N)$ of~$\mathrm{SL}_2(\ZZ)$, as indicated in Table \ref{table:modularity} below.